pdenno/owl-db-tools/README.md

 ### Specifying the data to store

-Data sources are defined as map entries in nested maps keyed by a prefix (strign) that is used as the namespace of a keywords naming each resource associated with the sources URI.
+Data sources are defined as map entries in nested maps keyed by a prefix (string) that is used as the namespace of a keywords naming each resource associated with the sources URI.
 For example, the following defines two sources; the first is DOLCE-Lite, retrieved from a remote location;
 the second is a local ontology in turtle syntax.